Red Dutton: Executive career

 In spite of his earlier reluctance to retain the presidency, Dutton signed a five-year agreement to remain as NHL president in 1945.
 He continued to make inquiries on the status of his team, but found in 1946 that the owners had reneged on their promise and cancelled the franchise.
 Dutton had arranged $7 million in financing for a new arena in Brooklyn.
-When the owners told him during a league meeting that they weren't interested, Dutton told his peers "You can stick your franchise up your ass", and left the meeting.
+When the owners told him during a league meeting that they were not interested, Dutton told his peers "You can stick your franchise up your ass", and left the meeting.
 Dutton then resigned the presidency, but remained in the position until he convinced the league to accept Clarence Campbell as his replacement.

 Dutton felt that the Rangers were responsible for the league's refusal to allow the Americans to resume operations, and in a fit of pique, swore that the Rangers would never win another Stanley Cup in his lifetime.
 His vow became known as "Dutton's Curse".
 Additionally, he never set foot in an NHL arena again until 1980 when, as the last surviving Calgary Tiger, he was asked to drop the puck for the ceremonial faceoff prior to the first game in Calgary Flames' history.
 Dutton's 34-year separation from the NHL was attributed to the betrayal of the league's owners, but also because Dutton himself found the lure of the game too strong, and knew he had to step away in order to effectively manage his businesses.

 Dutton served as governor of the Western Canada Junior Hockey League from 1948 to 1951, when he was succeeded by Al Pickard.

 In spite of this, he accepted a nomination in 1950 to become one of two Stanley Cup trustees, a position he held until his death in 1987.
 Dutton was inducted into the Hockey Hall of Fame in 1958, and was a member of the Hall of Fame's selection committee for 15 years.